Effective Treatment for Kratom Dependence

 Sedative Effects

-What are Kratom’s Side Effects?
+What Are Kratom’s Side Effects?

 The effects of kratom vary with dosage.
 Kratom has stimulating effects at low doses.
 It has analgesic and sedative properties in large quantities, with analgesic and sleep-inducing effects.

-Below are some of the more specific side effects of kratom.
+Below are some of the more specific side effects of kratom:

-Kratom Rehab: Overcoming Addiction and Dependence
+Overcoming Addiction and Dependence

 While “dependence” and “addiction” are often used interchangeably, they are two different conditions.